thrupthigowda-1/A-Multimodal-Voice-Phishing-Detection-System-Integrating-Text-Audio-Analysis/README.md

-# 📞 EchoGuard: Multimodal Voice Phishing Detection System
+# Multimodal Voice Phishing Detection System

 A multimodal AI system for detecting scam and vishing calls by combining: